Wajkhan1/minimart/README.md

 # minimart
-A mini mart project in c++ primarily baed on oop logics
+A mini mart project in c